Advertisement

 If you arrive in the EU from a non-EU country, you cannot bring any meat or dairy products with you.
 That means no Wensleydale, no Cornish Brie, and no British bacon to enjoy in Spain over Christmas.

-The EU’s strict rules mean that all imports of animal-derived products technically come under these rules, so even boxes of chocolates are now banned because of the milk.
+The EU’s strict rules mean that all imports of animal-derived products technically come under these rules, so no cream or fresh milk products either.

-Similarly, if you’re planning on asking a friend or family member to bring you over some sweets, cakes, or other home comforts, be aware that the ban includes all products that contain any meat or dairy as an ingredient – which includes things like chocolate, fudge, custard and sweets (because of the gelatine.)
+Similarly, if you’re planning on asking a friend or family member to bring you over some sweets, cakes, or other home comforts, be aware that the ban includes all products that contain any meat or dairy as an ingredient.
+In reality, though, Spanish authorities will usually let you bring in things containing processed milk products such as packaged chocolates and custard powder.

 You are allowed to bring a small quantity of fruit and vegetables as well as eggs, some egg products, and honey.
 Restricted quantities of fish or fish products are also allowed: eviscerated fresh fish products (gutted, with all the organs removed), and processed fishery products are allowed up to 20 kg or 1 fish, so you can enjoy some Scottish smoked salmon in Spain over Christmas if you want.